 How do you make it?
 Mix 60 ml of rum, 30 ml of coconut cream, 30 ml of cream, and 180 ml of pineapple juice in a blender.
 Add ice and mix for 15 seconds.
 Serve in a 12 ounce glass and decorate with fresh pineapple and a cherry.

 City: New Orleans

-This cocktail, considered the first in the United States, takes its name from the cognac liqueur Sazerac.
+This cocktail, considered the first of classic cocktails in the United States, takes its name from the cognac liqueur Sazerac.
 It was made with bitter Peyhchaud (created by Antoine Amédée Peychaud) and served in an egg cup called coquetier, where the word cocktail apparently comes from.

 But over time, 20 years later, the main ingredient, cognac, was replaced by rye whisky due to a shortage.
 After the opening of the Sazerac Bar in 1949 at the Roosevelt Hotel, the preparation of Sazerac as we know it today began.
 If you want a Sazerac, that’s where you should go.

 How to prepare it?
 Use an old fashioned glass filled with ice.
 In another old fashioned glass, add a cube of sugar and bitter Peychaud (3 dashes) and crush the sugar.
 Add 45 ml of Rye whisky or Bourbon in the glass with sugar and Peychaud.
 Remove the ice from the first glass and add 7.5 ml of Herbsaint until wrapped and pour in the Herbsaint.
 Pour the glass with whisky, bitters and sugar into the glass with ice and herbsaint.
 Decorate with a lemon peel.